atoledo1/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+This hook is used to add nested routes to your app in a way that lets you change parameters without changing the whole thing.

 2. How would you explain form validation to someone who has never programmed before?

+It is the way we check that all the necessary information has been input in a form before we send that form.
+Thanks to this, the data isn't sent when it's incomplete.

 3. In 1-2 sentences, define end to end testing.

+It is a way of completly testing your application and checking that it is behaving the giway it's supposed to.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section **will** prevent you from passing this challenge.